Why and how to temper chocolate?

-To temper chocolate, you’ll need to meet three different temperatures.
-This step is crucial to fix the cocoa butter molecules and gives chocolate a nice appearance and texture.
-If the chocolate is not properly tempered, it’s still good but it’s unattractive as the cocoa butter will continue to move, rising to the surface and making some dull white marks.
-So you’d better do it properly 😉
+To temper chocolate, you’ll need to follow a temperature curve reaching three different temperature points.
+This is crucial to fix the cocoa butter molecules and gives chocolate a nice appearance and texture.
+So here is what you need to now.

 Different types of chocolate, different temperatures*: